ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0001_Control_of_Quality_Records.md

  * Internal Audit Reports, Supplier Audit Reports, and Management Review Minutes are not available for review by US FDA, according to 21 CFR 820.180(c), but may be reviewed by other regulatory agencies, as required.

- * For any audits performed by the US FDA, it is the policy of Medical Data Networks that an employee with executive responsibility will provide a written statement that the management reviews, quality audits and supplier audits were performed and documented.
-This statement will include the dates on which they were performed, and a statement that any required corrective action has been undertaken according to Medical Data Networks&#39;s Corrective and Preventive Action procedure.
+ * Medical Data Networks LLC officers will provide records of T1Pal operations as needed, and will make themselves available as needed to support any investigation.

  * A copy of an associated log or schedule (e.g., internal audit log, management review schedule, supplier audit schedule) may be provided as proof that the activities were performed.